 The One Measurement Mistake That’ll Cost You a Full Replacement

-Okay, real talk — the biggest mistake I see dog owners make with dog doors?
-They measure their dog’s current size.
+The biggest mistake dog owners make when buying a dog door is measuring their dog’s current size.
+It’s a big mistake.
 Don’t do that.

-Measure your golden’s shoulder width, then add two inches on each side.
-Golden retrievers bulk up, and a door that fits your 50-pound pup today becomes a daily wrestling match at 70 pounds.
+Measure your golden’s shoulders and add two inches on either side.
+Golden retrievers are bulky dogs, and a door that fits your 50 pound pup can become a daily wrestling match for your 70 pound dog.

-Also, double-flap doors are worth every extra dollar.
-They create a tiny air pocket between flaps that saves your heating bill.
+Double-flap doors are nice too.
+I love them.
+They have a tiny air pocket between the flaps that saves on the heating bill.

-And if you’re someone who loves a put-together home, sliding glass panel inserts are genuinely the move.
-They don’t require cutting into your walls and look way less chaotic than traditional installations — something I wish I’d known before destroying my rental’s back door panel.
+And if you’re a person who loves a put-together home, then you should know about these!
+They don’t require cutting into your walls and look way less chaotic than regular sliding glass door panel installations.
+I wish I would have known that before I destroyed the panel on my rental’s back door.

 Your Golden Deserves a Clean Home Too

-Okay, so here’s the thing — you don’t have to choose between loving your dog and loving your home.
-Both can coexist.
-Beautifully.
+But the good news is that you don’t have to choose between loving your dog and loving your home.
+Both can coexist – and beautifully.

-Your golden brings so much joy into your space — the least we can do is protect it a little.
-And hey, if you’re already thinking about your setup, these stylish DIY dog crate furniture ideas might be your next favorite rabbit hole.
+Your golden brings so much joy into your space, the least we can do is protect it a little.
+And, if you’re already thinking about your dog crate’s placement, then you might like these stylish DIY dog crate furniture ideas.

 Which product are you grabbing first? 🐾